VirtusLab/scala-cli/website/docs/guides/ide.md

 project structure using a Scala CLI-powered projects with your favourite IDE may not be as amazing as we would like to be.

-Proper IDE integration is our top priority at them moment.
+Proper IDE integration is our top priority at the moment.

 ## Metals

 Once Metals picks up proper project structure then basic features like navigation, diagnostics or code completion should work.

-The Current release Metals (0.10.7) is not able to pick changes in the build structure automatically and this includes adding new source files.
+The Current release Metals (0.10.8) is not able to pick changes in the build structure automatically and this includes adding new source files.
 In order for Metals to pick up new files or changes in build structure you'll need to trigger the 'Restart build server' command.